In situ water treatment

-In situ or direct dosing water treatment involves mixing and dosing chemical reagents directly into the affected water body for the treatment of a number of issues, instead of pumping water for treatment through a water treatment plant.
+In situ or direct dosing water treatment involves mixing and dosing chemical reagents or other substances directly into the affected water body for the treatment of a number of issues, instead of pumping water for treatment through a water treatment plant.

 Applications

 Applications of in situ water treatment include acid mine drainage (AMD) treatment, turbidity control, algal control, nutrient pollution control, metal control, disinfection, chlorination, cyanide destruction, pH control, salinity control and lowering dissolved metals.

 In situ water treatment is commonly used in the mining industry for a number of applications including the treatment of acid mine drainage and turbidity.
 In situ treatment of turbidity is often used for controlling turbidity in stormwater collection ponds at coal mine sites and coal loading facilities especially in Australia and Indonesia.

 Some municipalities with numerous small water storage reservoirs spread out over a geographical location use in situ treatment for the control of turbidity.
 Although rare chlorine has been dosed directly into water bodies for the purpose of disinfection.

+Oil spills often require in situ water treatment, whether offshore or inshore.
+These can be treated one of four ways: chemical, burning, mechanical, or bioremediation.